 Date of birth: 3 April 1957

 Brad was born of Australian parents in Honolulu, USA, in 1957.
-His father’s employment with Qantas had the family living in Asia and then Hawaii.
-They then moved to San Francisco, where Brad had his first year of schooling.
+His father’s employment with Qantas had the family living in Asia and Hawaii, then moving to San Francisco, where Brad had his first year of schooling.